Chris-Rextus/Chris-Rextus/README.md

 - 👀 I’m interested in pretty much everything.
 From Phylosophy to Math, and from Neurology to AI.

-- 🌱 I’m currently learning Computer Science at Federal University of São Carlos, in São Paulo, Brazil.
+- 🌱 I’m currently learning Computer Engineering at Federal University of São Carlos, in São Paulo, Bostil.

 - 💞️ I’m looking to collaborate on anything that can make me grow.
 Please, give me something to work with if your reading this.